chrisjmason/github-issues-tech-challenge/README.md

 # Github issues tech challenge
-Your task is to replicate the Github issues page for the React repo.
+Your task is to create a copy of the Github issues page for the React repo.

 https://github.com/facebook/react/issues